Don't Say a Word poster

 The inciting incident occurs at 12 minutes when Nathan's daughter Jessie is kidnapped from her bedroom.
 Patrick Koster calls, revealing he has Jessie and will kill her unless Nathan extracts a six-digit number from a mental patient..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Nathan makes the active choice to deceive his colleagues and break patient confidentiality to save his daughter, fully entering the criminal world's demands., moving from reaction to action.
+This shows the protagonist's commitment to Nathan makes the active choice to deceive his colleagues and break patient confidentiality to save his daughter, fully entering the criminal world's demands., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: Nathan breaks through to Elisabeth and she begins to trust him, revealing fragmented memories.
+Significantly, this crucial beat False victory: Nathan breaks through to Elisabeth and she begins to trust him, revealing fragmented memories.
 He believes he's close to getting the number, but the stakes raise as the kidnappers grow impatient., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (74% through) represents the emotional nadir.
 Here, The detective helping them is killed by Koster's gang.
 Nathan realizes the full scope of danger and that even cooperation may not save his family.
-All hope seems lost., shows the protagonist at their lowest point.
+All hope seems lost., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 80% of the runtime.
 Nathan synthesizes his psychiatric skills with street cunning - he'll use Elisabeth's trauma and the truth about her father's murder to set a trap, while Aggie prepares to fight back., demonstrating the transformation achieved throughout the journey.